 Noise level data is not available for the region.
 The major causes for noise in the subproject area are the vehicle movement (motor cycles, pick-up, mini-trucks, Bus, trucks, private car, CNG rickshaw and auto-rickshaws), playing of loud-speaker and mass people gathering (for advertising of products and political, social and religious aspects) and local market.
 This is a common experience of the municipality population that noise poses a threat to the ill / physically weak people health and nerves.
-In the subproject area at November to March the noise is much more generated due to tourist's activities because Cox's Bazar contains largest sea beach in the world and is a popular tourist spot.
+In the subproject area at November to March the noise is much more generated due to tourist's activities.